 - People vary in their emotional responses.
-Feelings after traumatic events may include fear, loss of control, anger, loss of stability, isolation and confusion. - Accept these feelings.
+Feelings after traumatic events may include fear, loss of control, anger, loss of stability, isolation, and confusion. - Accept these feelings.
 Allow children and youth to express their feelings.
-Emphasize that people are entitled to their own feelings and opinions unless it hurts someone else. - Let them know that their feelings are normal, expected and shared by many others. - Recognize feelings behind actions and put them into words.
-For example, "I can see you are feeling scared about this." - Encourage children and youth to talk to you or another caring adult.
-Emphasize that you are there to help, and that they tell an adult if they feel, or a friend feels, overwhelmed. - Respect diverse responses.
-Some teens prefer to talk to adults like parents or teachers while others prefer to talk to friends. - Some people respond to stress with humour, some of which may be inappropriate or insensitive.
-This type of humour should not be encouraged or condoned.
-However, if this does occur, help the child or youth understand why the humour was inappropriate.
+Emphasize that people are entitled to their own feelings and opinions unless it hurts someone else. - Let them know that their feelings are normal, expected and shared by many others.
+For example, "It makes sense that you are feeling worried because a scary event just occurred and that has an impact of all of us". - Recognize feelings behind actions and put them into words.
+For example, "I can see you are feeling scared about this." - Encourage children and youth to talk to you or another trusted adult.
+Emphasize that you are there to help, and that they should tell an adult if they feel, or a friend feels, overwhelmed. - Respect diverse responses.
+Some teens prefer to talk to adults like caregivers or educators while others prefer to talk to friends.